splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-api-notice.rst

 To do so, add ``"cloudwatch:GetMetricData"`` in the :strong:`Action` section of the AWS IAM policy JSON document.

-Configure the API via the AWS UI
+Configure the API using the AWS UI
 -----------------------------------------

-Alternatively, you can configure this via the AWS GUI.
+Alternatively, you can configure this via the AWS Management Console.

 .. image:: /_images/gdi/GetMetricData_AWSUI.png
   :width: 90%